Frequently Asked Questions

 What is the cost of care?

-Our standard midwifery care package includes all prenatal care visits – mirroring the standard “obstetric” prenatal visit timeline exactly, including all important lab work, and ultrasounds – as well as personal phone/messaging access to your Midwife when needed, on-call availability, birth attendance (delivery), presence of an additional skilled trained birth attendant (RN/CPM/BA), immediate postpartum/newborn care, home postpartum and newborn care visits, extra office visits through 6-8 weeks, as well as lactation support.
+Our standard midwifery care package includes all prenatal care visits, mirroring the standard “obstetric” prenatal visit timeline.
+This includes all important lab work, and ultrasounds, as well as access to your Midwife when needed, on-call availability, birth attendance (delivery), presence of an additional skilled trained birth attendant (RN/CPM/BA), immediate postpartum/newborn care, home postpartum and newborn care visits, office visits through 6-8 weeks, as well as lactation support.

-The total fee is $6500, which is due in full by 36 weeks of pregnancy.
+The total fee is $6500, which is due in full by 37 weeks of pregnancy (earliest we can attend birth at home, and go on call for you).
 Your 10% retainer fee is due at the first prenatal visit.
 If you come into care later in the pregnancy, your retainer will increase accordingly.
-Discounts for early payment in full, fellow birth workers, previous/current client-families of Northern Star Doula, and repeat clients of Motherly Love Midwifery.
+Discounts for early payment, fellow birth workers, previous/current client-families of Northern Star Doula, and repeat clients of Motherly Love Midwifery.

-The total fee does not include your birth kit fee, or individual client-specific medications such as Oral Vitamin K Drops, IV antibiotics or RhoGam injections as these are not standard/routine, and are ordered separately, when indicated.
-Your insurance should cover routine labwork, ultrasounds, etc.
+The total fee does not include your birth kit fee, or individual client-specific supplements or medications such as Oral Vitamin K Drops, IV antibiotics or RhoGam injections as these are not standard/routine, and are ordered separately, when indicated.
+Your insurance will be billed for routine lab-work, ultrasounds, etc.

 Check, Cash, and Zelle accepted.
+Discounts offered for early payment.
 Payment plans and other options are available to help make home birth care accessible for families.

 How far along must I be for my first prenatal visit?